Ayokunnumi1/Hello-Microverse/README.md

 # Hello-Microverse
-This is my first Microverse Project built by myself.
+This is my first Microverse Project.
+Project built solo.